BMC-CS-340/BMC-CS-340.github.io/labs/Lab01.md

 them to type.
 For this to work well, each pair should be constantly talking among themselves.
 After each problem, you will switch roles, the navigator will become the driver and the driver will become the navigator.

-### CS113 Spring '23 & Fall '24 Students
+### CS113 Students
-For students who took CS113 in Spring '23 and Fall '24, you have already completed a version of this lab.
+For students who took CS113 in previous semester, you have likely already completed a version of this lab.
 However, you must still complete this lab as a refresher.

 ## Understanding Errors: Syntax & Runtime Errors